 Students need 128 credits to graduate, with 50 credits coming from nursing coursework.
 The program leads to a Bachelor of Science degree with a major in Nursing and qualifies the graduate to take the NCLEX-RN (National Council Licensing Examination for Registered Nurses).
 Graduates are eligible to apply for registration as a Minnesota public health nurse and have the academic credentials to pursue a graduate degree in Nursing.

-Complete application to the major early in fall sophomore year.
-Information will be posted in early September on the webpage.
+Complete full application to the major early in fall sophomore year.

 Complete or have a plan for completing all prerequisite courses for the nursing program.

 Complete a Certified Nurses Assistant (CNA) course OR a copy of a current state registration as a CNA.

 Fall cumulative GPA must remain at 3.0 or higher.

 Following acceptance to the major, students must maintain a minimum of a C grade in all nursing courses and required co-requisite courses.
 Clinical requirements include evidence of completed immunizations, and satisfactory background studies.